Jieyab89/OSINT-Cheat-sheet/README.md

 - [pivotnacci](https://github.com/blackarrowsec/pivotnacci) Pivot into the internal network by deploying HTTP agents
 - [vulnshot](https://vulnshot.com/) Vulnerability Management From Nuclei CLI and tools for pentesting
 - [Fierpa Lambda](https://github.com/firerpa/lamda) Android reverse engineering & automation framework
+- [shellter](https://www.kali.org/tools/shellter/) a dynamic shellcode injection tool aka dynamic PE infector
+- [Child Gatting](https://gist.github.com/patois/1fede18833d5e6e62e75d915e3621c8f) Bypass android SSL pining with new PID
+- [PentestingEverything](https://github.com/m14r41/PentestingEverything) Awesome checklist for bug bounties and other
+- [busybox](https://busybox.net/) Escape from docker or container machine if you have get access the target like revshell but there is no apps or programm (binary) to run command
+- [toybox](https://landley.net/toybox/downloads/binaries/latest/) Escape from docker or container machine if you have get access the target like revshell but there is no apps or programm (binary) to run command

 Social Engineering